calvinfeng/study-guide/README.md

 ## Timeline

-### Week 13
-I suggest you to apply as many as you can before you start studying for interviews.
-I personally find it distracting to apply and study.
-Apply and finish the 150 applications, the phone screens will come, technical Interviews will soon follow.
-After every technical phone screen or on-site interview ended, keep a detailed documentation of the interview problems/questions and solutions.
-By now, you should have most of the algorithms covered through a/A's algorithm homework from week 12 and week 13.

 ### Week 1
 The first week of independent study, which is week 14 in a/A's calendar Start watching Algorithm Part 1 on Coursera for Stacks & Queues, Elementary Sorts, Merge Sort, and Quick Sort.
 Go 2x speed.
 #### Topics
 - [Dynamic Array or ArrayList(Java)][dynamic_array]
 - [Stack and Queue][stack_and_queue]